Monday to Friday

 Maintenance and durability

-More complex and costly maintenance due to high power output
+More complex and costly maintenance due to high power levels

-Easy to integrate into building energy management systems (EMS)
+Easy to integrate with building energy management systems (EMS)

 Requires advanced management of charge distribution (smart charging)